filar-community/filar-bot/README.md

 # filar-bot

-unofficial FILAR moderation discord bot
+**Unofficial FILAR moderation Discord bot**

+---

 This Discord bot includes several features:

-    Ticket System
+## Ticket System

-        Provides a persistent button labeled "Create Ticket".
+- Provides a persistent button labeled **"Create Ticket"**.

-        When a user clicks the button, it creates a private text channel (ticket) visible only to the user, staff members, and the bot.
+- When a user clicks the button, it creates a **private text channel** (ticket) visible only to:
+  - the user,
+  - staff members,
+  - and the bot.

-        Prevents users from opening multiple tickets simultaneously.
+- Prevents users from opening multiple tickets simultaneously.

-        Allows ticket owners or staff to close the ticket with the !close command, which deletes the ticket channel.
+- Ticket owners or staff can use the `!close` command to close and delete the ticket channel.

-    Anti-Raid Verification
+## Anti-Raid Verification

-        When a new member joins, the bot sends a direct message with a simple math question.
+- On member join, the bot sends a **DM with a simple math question**.

-        The user must answer correctly within 2 minutes to avoid being kicked from the server.
+- The user must answer correctly within **2 minutes** or be automatically kicked.

-        This helps prevent bot raids by verifying human users.
+- Helps protect the server from automated bot raids.

-    Self-Assign Roles
+## Self-Assign Roles

-        Posts a message with emojis that users can react to in order to assign or remove roles themselves.
+- Posts a message with **emojis linked to specific roles**.
+- Users can react to the message to **assign or remove roles**.

-        Automatically manages role assignment/removal based on reactions to the specific message.
+- Role assignments are handled automatically when users react or unreact.

-    Reaction Tracker
+## Reaction Tracker

-        Automatically adds thumbs up (👍) and thumbs down (👎) reactions to messages in a specified channel.
+- Automatically adds **👍 and 👎 reactions** to messages in a specified channel.

-        Provides a !reactions command to summarize the total number of 👍 and 👎 reactions on recent messages in that channel.
+- The `!reactions` command displays a **summary of recent reactions** in that channel.

-    Link Filtering
+## Link Filtering

-        Deletes messages containing links (http:// or https://) in channels where links are not allowed.
+- **Deletes messages containing links** (`http://` or `https://`) in channels where links are not allowed.

-        Notifies users via DM that their message was removed for containing a link.
+- Sends a **DM warning** to the user explaining why their message was removed.

-        Allows exceptions for specified channels where links are permitted.
+- Allows **channel-specific exceptions** where links are permitted.

-    Temporary and Permanent Ban Command
+## Temporary and Permanent Ban Command

-        Provides a !ban command that allows staff with ban permissions to ban users.
+- Provides a `!ban` command for moderators with ban permissions.

-        Supports temporary bans with durations specified in days (d) or hours (h).
+- Supports **temporary bans** (e.g., `7d`, `12h`) or **permanent bans**.

-        Automatically unbans the user after the ban duration expires.
+- Automatically **unbans users** after their ban duration expires, if temporary.

+---